History of the Jews in Rhodes: Crusader Rule (1306–1522)

+The Classic Community (1522–1944)

 The Jewish community in Rhodes has a glorious and ancient history, and already Benjamin of Tudela reports at the end of the 12th century that he found four hundred Jews on the island.
 Obadiah of Bertinoro passed through the island in 1487, stayed about a month and a half, and praised the education of the island's Jews.

 After the Expulsion of Jews from Spain in 1492, the community grew as many exiles found their home on the island and established a Sephardic Jewish community there.
 In the early 17th-century, a Jewish man named Levi was turned over to Rhodes' governor by his business partners during a dispute, leading to his forced conversion to Christianity under severe duress.
-Levi sought redress from a Constantinople rabbinical court, which ordered compensation but when his wife fled to Alexandria, the Rhodes governor extorted a bribe from the Jewish community, accusing them of aiding her escape.
+Levi sought redress from a Constantinople rabbinical court, which ordered compensation; but when his wife fled to Alexandria, the Rhodes governor extorted a bribe from the Jewish community, accusing them of aiding her escape.
 The rabbi concluded that while the partners couldn't foresee the full impact of their actions, they were guilty of a serious offense, and the community could fine them as a deterrent.